6th officer fired after beating death of Tyre Nichols

 On body camera footage from the initial stop, Hemphill is heard saying that he stunned Nichols and declaring, "I hope they stomp his ass."

-NASHVILLE, Tenn.
-(AP) — A Tennessee board on Friday suspended the emergency medical technician licenses of two former Memphis Fire Department employees for failing to render critical care to Tyre Nichols after he took a beating from police that ultimately killed him.
+Also Friday, a Tennessee board suspended the emergency medical technician licenses of two former Memphis Fire Department employees for failing to render critical care.

 The suspensions of EMT Robert Long and advanced EMT JaMichael Sandridge build on efforts by authorities to hold officers and other first responders accountable for the violence against Nichols, who was Black.
-Five Black officers have been fired and charged with second-degree murder and other charges, and two more officers have been suspended.
+Six Black officers have been fired and charged with second-degree murder and other charges.
+One other officer has been suspended.
 The Justice Department has opened a civil rights probe into the attack that was captured on video.

 Three fire department employees were fired after Nichols died.
 Former fire department Lt.
 Michelle Whitaker was the third employee let go, but her license was not considered for suspension Friday.
 The department has said she remained in the engine with the driver during the response to Nichols' beating Jan.
 7. He died Jan.
 10.